Yangshao culture: Tools

 The Yangshao would hunt and fish with stone tools.
-Their stone tools were polished and highly specialized.
+Their stone tools were polished and highly specialized..
+From an agricultural point of view, these sophisticated stone tools take the form of meadow axes, hoes, sickles, millstones, etc. These farmers valued two types of plots, the first on alluvial deposits in the lowlands, which are often wet, the second on the loess that cover the easily drained high lands at the edge of the valleys.

 During the Yangshao period, the development of stone axe types flourished in the Guanzhong Plain.
 By the late Yangshao period, stone axes began to show specialized functions, with some used for woodworking and others for chopping.
 Differences in raw materials suggest these tools were produced and used by different groups.

+Ceramic and stone harvesting knives appear in the Yangshao period, replacing earlier stone sickles found in the Peiligang and Cishan cultures.
+The earliest harvesting knives are rectangular, with notches and/or perforation used to attach a cord.

-Shihushan stone knives, produced during the Yangshao period, are rectangular and simply made, often with side notches.
-Usually crafted from fine sandstone, these tools were likely used to process soft materials like plants, and sometimes for cutting grains.
+Usually crafted from fine sandstone, these tools were likely used to process soft materials like plants, and sometimes for cutting grains..
+Grain residues and their marks on pottery attest to the abundance of crops.
+There are many arguments to assert that they are not primitive farmers, as they may have appeared to the first excavators or discoverers of sites adjoining the first heights of the valleys, but that they are heirs to multiple and distant agrarian civilizations.

 Crafts

 The Yangshao culture crafted pottery: Yangshao artisans created fine white, red, and black painted pottery with human facial, animal, and geometric designs.
 Unlike the later Longshan culture, the Yangshao culture did not use pottery wheels in pottery-making.
 Pottery style emerging from the Yangshao culture spread westward to the Majiayao culture, and then further to Xinjiang and Central Asia.

 Pottery production during the Yangshao period saw development at an increased pace, leading to the creation of unique ceramic forms.
 One example is the jiandiping amphora, recognized by its narrow opening, cone-shaped base, and varied rim styles.
 The amphorae may have been used to ferment grain to create alcoholic beverages, although research also suggests that amphorae were rather used to filter impurities in alcoholic beverages.
 The pottery patterns changed with time.
 In the beginning of the Yangshao culture, there was a preference for fish patterns, but it later changed to more abstract, streamlined, and geometric patterns in the middle period and monochromic fashion in the late period.

 The Yangshao culture produced silk to a small degree and wove hemp.
 Men wore loin clothes and tied their hair in a top knot.
 Women wrapped a length of cloth around themselves and tied their hair in a bun.